-Brand Name: Babee Cof, Benylin DM Pediatric, Buckleys Mixture, Creomulsion, DayQuil Cough, Delsym, Elixsure Cough, Father John's Medicine, Robafen Cough Liquidgels, Robitussin Honey Cough, Scot-Tussin Diabetic, Silphen DM, St. Joseph Cough Suppressant, Sucrets DM Cough, Triaminic Long Acting Cough
+Brand Name: Babee Cof, Buckleys Mixture, Creomulsion, DayQuil Cough, Delsym, Robafen Cough Liquidgels, Scot-Tussin Diabetic, Silphen DM

-What is Buckleys Mixture (dextromethorphan)?
+What is Buckleys Mixture?

 There are many brands and forms of dextromethorphan available.
 Not all brands are listed on this leaflet.

-Use this medication exactly as directed on the label, or as it has been prescribed by your doctor.
-Do not use the medication in larger amounts, or use it for longer than recommended.
-Cough medicine is usually taken only for a short time until your symptoms clear up.
+Use exactly as directed on the label, or as prescribed by your doctor.
+Cold or cough medicine is only for short-term use until your symptoms clear up.

-Talk with your doctor if your symptoms do not improve after 7 days of treatment, or if you have a fever with a headache, cough, or skin rash.
+Call your doctor if your symptoms do not improve after 7 days, or if you have a fever, rash, or headaches.

-If you need to have any type of surgery, tell the surgeon ahead of time if you have taken a cough medicine within the past few days.
+If you need surgery or medical tests, tell your surgeon or doctor ahead of time that you have taken Buckleys Mixture in the past few days.

-Store dextromethorphan at room temperature, away from heat, light, and moisture.
+Store at room temperature away from moisture, heat, and light.
+Do not freeze.